amajung/SI507-HW6/README.md

 The HTML and Javascript code above causes a text box to appear when the user clicks on the button that says "Wow".
 For example, the first chunk of code (Javascript) defines the function `handleClick`.
 When the line ```alert("hello");``` runs inside the function, a pop-up box with the text `hello` will appear.
 Not only does the second chunk of code (HTML & Javascript) create the button and its text `Wow`, it also links it to the Javascript function `handleClick` with the code `onclick=handleClick()` and causes it to run.
 Altogether, the second chunk of code (HTML) will run first then the first chunk of code (Javascript).

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**
-The code below showcases the instructions above:
+The code below follows the instructions above:

 ```js
 function SpringEquinox(){